 - Biohm's carbon-negative bio-based materials are out-performing all natural and synthetic alternatives when tested against construction indus

 - Building the world's first community-led 'Biomills' to provide accredited mycelium insulation for up to 120 homes per month

 - Biohm's biotechnologies are patented in almost 60 countries and in every continent

 More Ventures in Energy & Environment

 Get the Unreasonable Newsletter

-Get twice-monthly updates on Biohm and over 300 other companies working to solve the world’s toughest problems.
+Get twice-monthly updates on Biohm and over 350 other ventures working to solve the world's toughest problems.